19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Causing or encouraging prostitution of, intercourse with, or indecent assault on, girl below the age of 16

-Part II — Offences included as serious offences with effect from 9th September 2005
+Part ii — Offences included as serious offences with effect from 9th September 2005

 [S 579/2005 wef 09/09/2005]

 Offences

-Description*
+\*Description

+\*Note: The short description of offences in this Schedule is for ease of reference only.

 Moneylenders Act 2008